U.S. sprinter Coleman to run only 100 at world championships

 "If not the Monaco 100, we will go to worlds as is," Hudson said.

-(Reporting by Gene Cherry in Raleigh, North Carolina; Editing by Peter Rutherford)
+Reporting by Gene Cherry in Raleigh, North Carolina; Editing by Peter Rutherford